Introduction to Action in Illustrator

 Go to Object -> Transform -> Shear and set the shear angle to 30 degrees.

-Next, we will work with some text for which we have created a sample text which we will convert to outline and create an action for it.
+Next, we will work with some text for which we have created a sample text that we will convert to outline and create an action.

 Create a new action with options set to the defaults with the name and set which we just created and click Record.